 top of page

-I draw upon a number of therapeutic frameworks including Acceptance and Commitment Therapy (ACT), Cognitive-Behavioral Therapy (CBT), coaching psychology, as well as existential, narrative, and feminist theories to develop an individualized approach for each of my clients.
+I draw upon a number of therapeutic frameworks including Acceptance and Commitment Therapy (ACT), Cognitive-Behavioral Therapy (CBT), coaching psychology, as well as existential, feminist, and multicultural theories to develop an individualized approach to fit the unique needs of each person who works with me.

 I believe one key to psychological well-being is learning to find a balance between acceptance and change.
 I use compassion and curiosity to discover, alongside my clients, areas of their lives where they can influence change as well as areas that are outside of their control.
 I find that intentionality, contemplative practices - such as meditation - and connection with one's body can be profoundly helpful in finding that balance.